alyssaong1/WebDev101/README.md

 #### Handling form behaviour

 When the user clicks on the form's submit button, we want to collect their input.
 More specifically, we want to 'listen' for the 'submit' event, and then read the form inputs.
 We recommend you read [this]() before continuing.
-Create a file named *index.js* in your js folder, then reference it in your html like this:
+If you haven't yet already, create a file named *index.js* in your js folder, then reference it in your html like this:
 ```html
 <script src="js/index.js"></script>
 ```